swilgosz/hanamimastery/data/articles/sequel-over-activerecord.md

 IRB.start
 ```

+The code above will be executed without returning any issues, even though my Postgres server is not even running!

 ![Establish Connection issue](/images/articles/sequel-over-activerecord/establish-connection.png)

 This is certainly not something I would expect.

+##### Establishing connection - Sequel example

-Sequel - Does not have such an issue.
+Sequel does not have such an issue.
 When I call the `connect` method, it actually tries to establish a db connection, and the analogous code in case of `sequel` will fail immediately.

 ```ruby
 require 'irb'